nsin08/github-copilot-sdlc/workflow-system/guides/03-customization.md

 ### If Using Submodule

-Your customizations go in `.github/`, submodule stays read-only:
+When using as a submodule, you have two options:

+**Option 1: Use directly (simplest)**
 ```
-.github/
+.github/                        # Submodule (stays in sync)
-├── copilot-instructions.md     # YOUR version
+├── copilot-instructions.md     # From submodule
 ├── workflows/
-│   └── test.yml                # YOUR version
+│   └── test.yml                # From submodule
-├── ISSUE_TEMPLATE/             # From submodule (or customize)
+├── ISSUE_TEMPLATE/             # From submodule
-└── workflow-system/            # Reference from submodule
+└── workflow-system/            # From submodule

-.github-templates/              # Submodule (read-only)
-└── .github/
-    └── workflow-system/
 ```

+**Option 2: Fork & customize (for extensive changes)**
+- Fork the repository
+- Add your fork as the submodule
+- Customize freely while keeping git tracking

 ### If Copied